showgood/showgood.github.com/_posts/2013-01-17-PDF-expert-vs-iAnnotate.md

 ##PDF expert
 PDF expert is better since you can map a remote folder without having to follow the directory structure for that remote folder
-But with PDF expert, you can just have a folder Reading which maps to Dropbox/Reading

 #File Info:
 PDF expert: can NOT see the info like file size, not convenient sometimes